 Trauma to the beak is more common in the wild than in domestic settings.
 Nevertheless, a pet parrot can injure its beak by flying into a hard surface like a window or ceiling fan.

 Blunt trauma can damage the top or bottom of the beak, causing a scissor-like deformity.
-According to Wiley Online, beak fractures are serious because the injured bird might be unable to eat and drink.
+According to Wiley Online, beak fractures are severe because the injured bird may be unable to eat.

 Neoplasia

 Neoplasia means tissue overgrowth, which could be cancerous or benign.
-If a tumor grows near the beak, this could cause it to become deformed and take on a scissor shape.
+If a tumor grows near the beak, it could become deformed and take on a scissor-like shape.

 Lack of Enrichment

-A paper by Alvefas argues that increasing a parrot’s enrichment (i.e., by providing different types of wood to chew on) can significantly improve beak health and reduce overgrowth.
+A paper by Alvefas argues that increasing a parrot’s enrichment (i.e., by providing types of wood to chew on) can improve beak health and minimize overgrowth.

 Parrot Species Most Likely to Get Scissor Beak

-Within the parrot family (psittacines), the most vulnerable are Macaws (Ara).
-Budgerigars sometimes also get scissor beak, although beak overgrowth is more common than scissor beak in budgies.
+The parrot family’s most vulnerable species are Macaws (Ara).
+Budgerigars sometimes get scissor beak, although beak overgrowth is more common.

-Although pet parrots’ day-to-day needs are met, they still need a healthy beak to perform essential daily tasks.
-At its worst, a scissor beak can stop a parrot from consuming nutritious foods and hydrating.
+Although parrots’ day-to-day needs are met, they need a healthy beak to perform daily tasks.
+At its worst, a scissor beak can stop a parrot from eating food and hydrating.

 Minor cases of scissor beak can be tolerated for a while, but the deformity will worsen if left untreated.
 Scissor beak could cause parrots to become withdrawn and apathetic.